HansOlsson/Modelica_StateGraph2/README.md

 Free library providing components to model discrete event, reactive and hybrid systems in a convenient way with deterministic hierarchical state diagrams.

 *Warning: Modelica_StateGraph2 is not fully Modelica compliant and might never be.
 Modelica 3.3 introduced state machines as a replacement for clocked systems.
 However, for non-clocked systems the situation is less clear.
-One possibility is that the some of the good ideas from this library are integrated in Modelica.StateGraph in a Modelica compliant way.*
+One possibility is that some of the good ideas from this library are integrated in Modelica.StateGraph in a Modelica compliant way.*

 ## Library description